ronin1770/Elastic-Search-Python-Requests/README.md

 # Elastic-Search-Python-Requests
 Simple code that demostrates the working of elastic search using Python 3.5+ and requests package

-This is a simple project to illustrate how to access Elastic Search with Python (using requests package).
+This is a simple project to illustrate how to access Elastic Search (using their REST API) with Python (using requests package).
+Main motivation is the freedom from using any prebuilt python package (due to the deprecation).

 Credentials are stored in settings.py